joshvillbrandt/GoProController/README.md

 ## Known Issues

-There is a memory that will cause the program to crash after a couple hours of use with two or more cameras.
-(It will crash quicker with just one camera.)
+There is a memory leak that will cause the program to crash after a couple hours of use with two or more cameras.
+(It will crash quicker with just one camera since the program runs quicker without network hops.)
 I've spent a few hours trying to track down the issue to no avail.
 It seems as though there are uncollectable objects from both the Django side and the GoPro/urllib2 side.
 I tried replacing urllib2 with python-requests/urllib3, but that didn't help.
 I used [gc](https://docs.python.org/2/library/gc.html) and [objgraph](http://neverfear.org/blog/view/155/Investigating_memory_leaks_in_Python) to help debug.

 ## Contributions